diodz/chile-middle-income-trap/README.md

 # chile-middle-income-trap
- Source code for article published in Revista de Historia Económica:
+ Source code for article to be published in Revista de Historia Económica:

- Another case of the middle-income trap.
+ **Another case of the middle-income trap.
+Chile, 1900-1939** Correct citation to be updated when published.

+ Article:

- Citation: Cristián Larroulet, Juan Pablo Couyoumdjian, Diego A. Díaz (2020) Another case of the middle-income trap: Chile, 1900-1939.
-Revista de Historia Economica.
+**Cristián Larroulet, Juan Pablo Couyoumdjian, Diego A. Díaz (2020) Another case of the middle-income trap: Chile, 1900-1939.
+Revista de Historia Economica.**

 See first **main_markdown.Rmd** or **main_markdown.pdf** to produce figures 1 to 3 and instructions for figures 4 and 5.